gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 67 --> worthy peer to Ulysses as well as Achilles, who had now rebelled for the third time against his father, met
 his fate.
 He died at Paris about the calends (the first) of August.[^124]

-## Chapter XXIII: Laurence, archbishop of Dublin, dies at Chateau d'Eu, and is succeeded by John Comyn.
+## Chapter XXIII: Laurence, archbishop of Dublin, dies at Chateau d'Eu, and is succeeded by John Comyn

 In the meantime, Laurence, archbishop of Dublin, died at the castle of Eu,[^125] in Normandy, on the